BillJr99/Ursinus-CS173/_pages/Modules/exercise-strings.md

             * @return true if the strings are equal, false if not */
             public static boolean compare(String str1, String str2) {
-                // TODO: Fill this in
+                // TODO: If str1.length() is not equal to str2.length(), return false

+                // TODO: Loop over each character and check that str1.charAt(i) equals str2.charAt(i).
+                // ...
+If not, return false

-                return false;
+                return true;
             }
         }